 PLEASE NOTE: There is an ADA Entrance located at the Blue Crystal Palace Entrance at the Javits Center that is dedicated to ADA all day.
-However those with an ADA Wristband will be able to use any entrance into the show.
+However, those with an ADA sticker will be able to use any entrance into the show.

-ReedPOP provides ADA Wristbands to individuals who may have mobility, physical, vision, hearing, cognitive, psychological, or any other type of disabilities that may not be visible.
-These wristbands may be picked up on site only (no application necessary) at the ADA Accessibility Center.
-An ADA wristband identifies you to Staff, Crew, and Security and indicates that you may need additional assistance.
+ReedPop provides ADA stickers to individuals who may have mobility, physical, vision, hearing, cognitive, psychological, or any other type of disabilities that may not be visible.
+These stickers may be picked up on site only (no application necessary) at the ADA Desk at Registration.
+An ADA sticker identifies you to Staff, Crew, and Security and indicates that you may need additional assistance.

-Please note that the ADA wristband does not provide admission, you must have a valid badge to attend New York Comic Con.
+Please note that the ADA sticker does not provide admission, you must have a valid ticket to attend New York Comic Con.

-**ADA wristbands are for the use of one individual only throughout the course of New York Comic Con 2020.
-ADA wristbands cannot be redistributed, resold, or reallocated.
-Failure to comply with this will result in revocation of your badge without refund and the inability to attend future ReedPOP events.**
+**ADA stickers are for the use of one individual only throughout the course of New York Comic Con 2023.
+ADA stickers cannot be redistributed, resold, or reallocated.
+Failure to comply with this will result in revocation of your ticket without refund and the inability to attend future ReedPop events.**

 We provide priority seating for fans with disabilities as available.
 All seating for panels and screenings are on a first-come, first-served basis and we cannot guarantee seating for everyone.

 Guests with disabilities should plan to arrive to a panel at least 30 minutes prior to the event so that we can best accommodate you.
 Keep in mind that all of our events are very popular and we will make every effort to help you access the panels that are important to you.